 MED 811 - Foundations of Medicine I

-Course Goal: The goal of Foundations of Medicine (FOM) I is for medical students to achieve foundational knowledge in the basic medical sciences, with an emphasis on gaining a detailed understanding of common and representative illnesses.
-By the end of year one, students are knowledgeable in human biology and the impact that psychological, social, cultural and economic forces have on human health.
+Course Goal: The goal of Foundations of Medicine (FOM) I is for students to achieve foundational knowledge in the medical sciences, with an emphasis on gaining a detailed understanding of common and representative illnesses.
+By the end of Year 1, students are knowledgeable in human biology and the impact that psychological, social, cultural and economic forces have on human health.
 They are able to discuss the epidemiology and prevention of major medical conditions.
-Knowledge gained in FOM I will be revisited and expanded the following year in FOM II.
+Knowledge gained in FOM I will be reinforced and expanded the following year in FOM II.

-The course is taught through a variety of teaching methods including lectures and small group events that employ case-based learning activities.
+The course is taught through a variety of instructional methods including lectures, team-based learning, and small group events that use case-based learning activities.
 Dissection-based anatomy is integrated across all of the organ system blocks in the first year.

-Clinical Arts and Sciences (CAS) I is an innovative introduction to clinical medicine course that aims to teach foundational clinical skills in a safe, collaborative environment incorporating experiential learning in both simulated and real clinical settings.
-CAS has two sections providing up to 6-8 hours of curricular activity each week.
+Course Goal: Clinical Arts and Sciences (CAS) I is an innovative introduction to clinical medicine course that aims to teach foundational clinical skills in a collaborative environment that entails experiential learning in both real and simulated clinical settings.
+Learners also begin the QU Netter longitudinal curricula in narrative medicine and ethics.

-Foundations of Clinical Care (FCC): This section is dedicated to teaching clinical skills, predominantly in a small group setting of eight students and two experienced physicians.
-Students learn patient-centered interviewing, history taking, communication and physical examination.
-Medical documentation and oral presentations are emphasized throughout the academic year.
-Clinical reasoning and advanced communication skills are introduced in semester two.
-Basic procedural skills training, telemedicine training, and interprofessional activities centered around ultrasound training also provide significant experiential learning opportunities.
+Foundations of Clinical Care (FCC): This curriculum is dedicated to clinical skills learning with active practice in small group settings of eight learners guided by two clinical faculty members.
+Learners actively practice patient-centered communication, history taking, and physical examination skills, as well as clinical reasoning, medical documentation and oral presentations.
+Basic procedural skills, telemedicine, and interprofessional activities centered around ultrasound training also provide significant experiential learning opportunities.

-Simulated practice with standardized patients (SPs) is one of the predominant features of this section of the course.
-Student knowledge of clinical skills is assessed via formative objective structured clinical examinations (OSCEs) on a monthly basis and with a summative OSCE at the end of the academic year.
-Faculty complete a summative evaluation of student performance each semester.
-The course also encourages learners’ understanding of professionalism and professional identity formation with self-assessments such as video review and goal setting opportunities, in addition to peer feedback and feedback from the SPs and faculty.
+Simulated practice with standardized patients (SPs) is a major instructional method in FCC.
+Clinical skills are assessed by formative objective structured clinical examinations (OSCEs) and a summative OSCE.
+The course also promotes learners’ growth in professionalism and professional identity formation with self-assessments such as video review and goal setting opportunities, in addition to peer feedback and feedback from the SPs and faculty.

-Medical Student Home (MeSH): This section pairs a medical student with a practicing community physician with the purpose of providing each medical student with a supervised environment to practice the foundational clinical skills learned in FCC.
-Students spend one afternoon a week, 4 hours at a time, in the physician’s office-based practice.
-Physicians directly observe students interview and examine patients.
-Physicians provide formative feedback through a workplace-based assessment program.
-A summative faculty evaluation of students is also completed.
+Medical Student Home (MeSH): In MeSH, learners spend one afternoon a week in the physician’s office-based practice.
+Students are paired with a practicing community physician with the purpose of providing each medical student with a supervised environment to practice the foundational clinical skills learned in FCC.

 MED 813 - Scholarly Reflection & Concentration Capstone I

 SRCC allows learners to personalize their curriculum and prepare for scholarly endeavors during residency and future practice.
-They self-design and execute a capstone project in an area they are passionate about.
-Learners use narrative medicine and mentoring to develop personally and professionally.
+Students design and execute a capstone project in an area about which they are passionate.
+Learners use narrative medicine and their experience of being mentored to develop personally and professionally.
 They gain both conceptual understanding and practical skills in research methods, epidemiology, medical informatics, biostatistics, evaluating information sources, and critical appraisal of medical literature.
-The information presented in this course is integrated whenever possible with material in the Foundations of Medicine and the Clinical Arts and Sciences courses, to enable learners to apply biostatistics, epidemiology, and medical informatics to community and public health, medical literature interpretation, and clinical decision-making.
+Information presented in the SRCC course is integrated whenever possible with material in the Foundations of Medicine and the Clinical Arts and Sciences courses, to enable learners to apply biostatistics, epidemiology and medical informatics to community and public health, medical literature interpretation and clinical decision-making.

 Year 2